Account-based marketing (ABM) is one of the biggest megatrends in B2B selling today.

 With better targeting, more precision in messaging and delivering tactics as well as increased focus, we as an organization can achieve better closed-deal percentages leveraging account-based marketing approach.

 97% of marketers surveyed said ABM had higher ROI than other marketing activities (Alterra Group)

-Given the technology at our disposal, there is no reason to rely solely on a one-size-fits-all marketing experience.
+Given the technology at our disposal, there is no reason to rely solely on one-size-fits-all marketing experience.
 We can design our own personalization tactics, ranging from customizable e-books to tailored user experiences, on your website.

 Personalization also helps with customer retention and enhances their experience.

 Individual customer stakeholders who perceived supplier content to be tailored to their specific needs were 40% more willing to buy from that supplier than stakeholders who didn’t (CEB in Harvard Business Review)